Q: Who do we blame for this?

 Q: How do you do it, and who does what?

 Jude and Dan kick around ideas for songs and ultimately pick one.
 Lyrics are a collaboration.
 Jude handles the keyboard and electronic drum parts and Dan tackles the guitars, bass, and vocals.
 PSN doesn’t use karaoke tracks; everything is recorded fresh in our respective home studios, then the individual tracks are sent over the interwebs and mixed into one final project.
-That’s also why things doesn’t always sound right.
+That’s also why things don’t always sound right.

 Q: Why so long between song releases?